Master of Public Health Distance (Online) Program

 - Social and Behavioural Sciences - Concepts and methods of social and behavioural sciences relevant to the identification and the solution of public health problems.

-As one of only a few universities across Canada to offer a distance-based MPH program, the U of S School of Public Health is now able to reach out into Aboriginal, remote and rural communities in the province and across North America.
-Not only will this program assist in addressing ongoing public health needs by providing students with accessible learning opportunities, but it will also help to build public health capacity within these communities so they are better able to meet the needs of their populations.
+As one of only a few universities across Canada to offer an online MPH program, the U of S School of Public Health is now able to reach out into Aboriginal, remote and rural communities in the province and across North America.
+Not only will this program assist in addressing ongoing public health needs by providing students with accessible learning opportunities, but it will also help to build public health capacity within these communities so they are better able to meet the needs of their populations

-For more information regarding our Admission Process, Tuition, Practicum Opportunites and Career Path, please visit our Master of Public Health Program page.
+For more information regarding our Admission Process, Tuition, Practicum Opportunities and Career Path, please visit our Master of Public Health Program page.